tedunderwood/reviews/readme.md

 pooles
 ------

-Preliminary results for *Poole's Index to Periodical Literature.*
+Preliminary results for *Poole's Index to Periodical Literature,* in the 19c.